 In 1933, LeTourneau decided to stop driving big trucks and start making them.
 He invented and then manufactured earthmoving equipment with revolutionary features.
 Low-pressure tires, tournapul (sometimes called a two-wheeled tractor), and even offshore drilling platforms are credited to R.G.’s inventive mind.

-His four factories manufactured 70 percent of the earthmoving equipment used by Allied forces during the second world war.
+His four factories manufactured seventy percent of the earthmoving equipment used by Allied forces during the second world war.

-In 1965, a full 50 years after he pored over an ICS syllabus about mechanics, the institution awarded LeTourneau an honorary degree in engineering.
-He was 76 at the time, and when the decorative certificate arrived in the mail, LeTourneau joked to his assistant, “So now I’ve got a diploma.
+In 1965, a full fifty years after he pored over an ICS syllabus about mechanics, the institution awarded LeTourneau an honorary degree in engineering.
+He was seventy-six at the time, and when the decorative certificate arrived in the mail, LeTourneau joked to his assistant, “So now I’ve got a diploma.
 Now I’m educated.”

 LeTourneau built the last of his four factories in the Texas town of Longview in 1945.
 A year later, he purchased an unused military hospital and the land around it.
 There he founded a LeTourneau Technical Institute.
 A person of strong and public faith, R.G.’s vision was to provide both mechanical training and traditional college education for aspiring missionaries.

 The school boomed.
 It’s founding values of work, education, and Christian testimony had a much broader appeal than LeTourneau originally expected.
 It became a college in 1961 and a university in 1989.

 Today the school offers a variety of degree programs, mostly focused around technical disciplines.
 It’s probably best known for its Remotely Piloted Aircraft Systems degree program and its business classes offered at campus extensions across Texas.

 If you want to hear the whole story of the self-trained earthmoving magnate, check out his autobiography, Mover of Men and Mountains.